Wawamama/room/README.md

 # Frontend Mentor - Room homepage solution

-This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
+This is my solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge